The Problem: Equine Distress

 How do I know NIGHTWATCH® is working?

-LED indicators on your NIGHTWATCH® halter/collar display the operational and battery state of the device.
-You can also log into your account at nightwatch24.com from any smartphone, tablet, or computer to view the state of the device and horse at any time.
+A status LED on your NIGHTWATCH® halter displays the operational and battery state of the device.
+You can also log into your account at nightwatch24.com from any smartphone, tablet, or computer to view the state of the device and/or horse at any time.

 How is NIGHTWATCH® powered?

-NIGHTWATCH® is powered by several rechargeable lithium-polymer (LiPo) batteries, which are not the same as lithium-ion batteries that have attracted negative attention in recent years.
+NIGHTWATCH® is powered by several rechargeable lithium-polymer (LiPo) batteries, which are not the same as lithium-ion batteries.
 By comparison LiPo batteries are thinner, more lightweight, and safer than lithium-ion batteries, but they do cost more to manufacture and do not have the same energy density.

-How often do I have to recharge my NIGHTWATCH® halter/collar?
+How often do I have to recharge my NIGHTWATCH® halter?

-NIGHTWATCH® will need to be recharged every 1-2 days with overnight use.
-Each charge cycle is estimated to be 2-3 hours.
+With normal use, NIGHTWATCH® will need to be recharged daily.
+Each charge cycle is estimated to be 3-4 hours.
 To conserve the battery, the device will automatically go into a “sleep” mode when it is not being worn by your horse.
-Each NIGHTWATCH® halter/collar has a magnetic charging port and comes with a UL-certified charging cable with USB wall adapter.
+Each NIGHTWATCH® halter has a magnetic charging port and comes with a UL-certified charging cable with USB wall adapter.

-Can I use the same NIGHTWATCH® halter/collar on multiple horses?
+Can I use the same NIGHTWATCH® halter on multiple horses?

 Will NIGHTWATCH® work on broodmares who are about to foal?